mind2hex/HackPack_USB/README.md

-# pendrive_tools
+# HackPack_USB

-Scripts to clone in a pendrive.
+Scripts to clone in a pendrive for pentesting purpose.

 ## Description